zhang-xuebin/argo-helm/README.md

-# Use ArgoCD to Manage Clusters Across Different Platforms
+# Use ArgoCD to Manage (Private/Public) GKE clusters

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Chart Publish](https://github.com/argoproj/argo-helm/actions/workflows/publish.yml/badge.svg?branch=main)](https://github.com/argoproj/argo-helm/actions/workflows/publish.yml)

-If you land on this repo, probably you are looking for a solution to let ArgoCD manage your **(private)** GKE clusters, Anthos(VMWare, BareMetal) Clusters.
-In this solution, we introduce how to use Connect Gateway and ArgoCD to achive that purpose.
+If you land on this repo, probably you are looking for a solution to let ArgoCD manage your **(private)** GKE clusters, Anthos(VMWare, BareMetal) Clusters, etc. In this solution, we introduce how to use Connect Gateway and ArgoCD to achive that purpose.

 This repo has twon special branches:
  - `host-on-gke` this branch contains the configurations on how to set up when the central ArgoCD instance is running on a GKE cluster.